-With the spring rains on the way, it’s a good time to start thinking about backwater valve installation.
-Long before you get the heavy downpours that cause blocked drains and backed up sewers, get your local plumbing services to come around and do a camera inspection, service your hot water heater and install the necessary equipment to avoid water damage this year.
+With the spring rains on the way, it’s a good time to start thinking about the backwater valve installation.
+Long before you get the heavy downpours that cause blocked drains and backed-up sewers, get your local plumbing services to come around and do a camera inspection, service your hot water heater and install the necessary equipment to avoid water damage this year.

 Who Needs One?

 Most new homes built in Toronto have all the necessary valves and protections installed at the time of building.
 If you live in a condo you certainly don’t need to worry.
 If you’re in a home more than a few years old, however, you may not have one, and if you haven’t experienced flooding to date then you’ve just been very lucky.
 Basement flooding is endemic in the City, and contractors offering plumbing services are very busy every spring dealing with the fallout.